UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ###  Forcing files

-- MIF files need to be specified in ext_frc_specifier, and any other forcing files e.g.
+- Meteoric Inpt Function (MIF) files need to be specified in ext_frc_specifier, and any other forcing files e.g.
         ```
           &chem_inparm
           ext_frc_cycle_yr               = 2000